-On January 23, 2020, 20321 Valencia, LLC, a Delaware limited liability company and wholly owned subsidiary of the Company, entered into a lease agreement (the "Facility Lease") pursuant to which the Company leased to MatterHackers, Inc., a Delaware corporation ("Tenant"), an approximately 32,534 square foot portion of a light industrial and office building owned by the Company.
-The lease term is for 5 years and 2 months, with stated rights for early occupancy, with full occupancy commencing on March 1, 2020.
-The base rent payable under the Facility Lease is \$32,534 per month initially and is subject to periodic increases up to a maximum of approximately \$54,000 per month.
-Tenant will pay approximately 79% of common operating expresses.
+On January 23, 2020, 20321 Valencia, LLC, a Delaware limited liability company and wholly owned subsidiary of the Company, entered into a lease agreement (the "Facility Lease") pursuant to which the Company leased to MatterHackers, Inc., a Delaware corporation ("Tenant"), an approximately 32,534 square foot portion of the Facility.
+The lease term is for 5 years and 2 months and is scheduled to expire on April 30, 2025.
+The base rent payable under the Facility Lease is \$33 per month initially and is subject to periodic increases up to a maximum of approximately \$54 per month.
+Tenant will pay approximately 79% of common operating expenses.
 The Facility Lease has other customary provisions, including provisions relating to default and usage restrictions.
 The Facility Lease grants to Tenant a right to extend the lease for one additional 60-month period at market rental value.